-Guidelines for the Assessment and Management of Groundwater Contamination, DEC 2007 (PDF 600KB) outlines a best-practice framework for the assessment, remediation and management of contaminated groundwater in New South Wales.
+Guidelines for the Assessment and Management of Groundwater Contamination (DEC 2007), available from Statutory guidelines: www.epa.nsw.gov.au/your-environment/contaminated-land/managing-contaminated-land/statutory-guidelines, outline a best practice framework for the assessment, remediation and management of contaminated groundwater in New South Wales.
 The guidelines are made under s.105 of the CLM Act and therefore auditors must consider these guidelines when finalising site audits.